Perry Lopez

-Perry Lopez (born Julio César Lopez; July 22, 1929 – February 14, 2008) was an American film and television actor.
+Perry Lopez (born Julio César López; July 22, 1929 – February 14, 2008) was an American film and television actor.
 His acting career spanned 40 years.

 Biography

 Lopez was born in New York City of Puerto Rican descent.
 Lopez began his acting career in theatre, based in New York.

 He was signed to a contract at Warner Bros.
 Studios in 1954, his first credited appearance being Bogus Charlie in Drum Beat.
 Lopez appeared as Spanish Joe in Battle Cry (1955), as Rodrigues in Mister Roberts in 1955, then had the leading role in The Steel Jungle (1956) and appeared as Toro in Cry Tough in 1959.
 He also played in a number of B-movies and Westerns early on in his career, including the Creature from the Black Lagoon (1954), The Young Guns (1956) and The Lone Ranger.

 Although he was part of the supporting cast in Mister Roberts, his role was prominent – he played opposite Henry Fonda and James Cagney, who were both established stars at the time.
 However, he was perhaps best known as Lieutenant Lou Escobar in the 1974 film Chinatown, which he appeared opposite Jack Nicholson and Faye Dunaway.
 He reprised the role sixteen years later (with Escobar promoted to Captain) in The Two Jakes in 1990.
 Also right before this time he starred opposite Charles Bronson playing drug gang leader Ed Zacharias in 1987's Death Wish 4: The Crackdown.